Blessd: Personal life

-When he returned to Medellín he lived with his maternal grandparents.
-Before leaving school to pursue his music career, he studied at the Institución Educativa Pedro Estrada.
-At 17, he began working with his father and grandparents selling fruits and vegetables at the Central Mayorista de Antioquia.

 Blessd is a Catholic who learned about religion from his grandmother.
 He named himself Blessd because of the faith he has had since he was a young child.
 He has many tattoos of religious imagery such as Jesus and The Virgin Mary on his arm and a cross on the back of his neck.
 He also has the word "bendito", which means blessed, tattooed across his fingers.
 He is often photographed before his performances on his knees praying with his team.

-When asked about his inspirations, Blessd credits American singer and rapper Arcangel and Venezuelan rapper Akapellah.
+When asked about his inspirations, Blessd credits American singer and rapper Arcángel and Venezuelan rapper Akapellah.
 He is also inspired by the Colombian artists he grew up listening to with his grandparents such as vallenato singer Diomedes Diaz and salsa singer Joe Arroyo.

 For a few years, Blessd dated Colombian influencer Nicole Rivera, who is known on social media as La Suprema.
 She appears alongside him in the video for his song "Confia en Mi".
 He confirmed the end of their relationship in on 15 March 2022, via Twitter.

+Blessd is a fan of football, he supports his hometown club Atlético Nacional as he has a tattoo of the club’s badge and at one point the club even incorporated his logo onto the club’s kits.
+Blessd is also a fan of F.C.
+Barcelona.
+In October 2024 he became part-owner of the Danish football club Vendsyssel FF.
+On 15 December 2024, Blessd released “Himno de la grandeza” (Hymn of greatness), a song that portrayed his love and respect for Atlético Nacional.